Formigal Ski Resort: The resort

 Formigal-Panticosa has 182 km of marked pistes.
 The highest point is Tres Hombres peak at 2250 m above sea level, with a vertical drop of 740 m; the majority of its slopes face north and northeast.

 The base of the resort is a purpose-built town which includes several hotels and apartments at 1500 m.
 From there an 8-seat chairlift provides the main access for the resort.
 Prior to 2004 this access was provided by a gondola, informally called "El huevo" (The egg) by its users.
-The resort itself occupies fuve different high mountain valleys, defining three sectors: Tres Hombres (Sextas), Izas-Sarrios, Anayet, El Portalet and "Panticosa".
+The resort itself occupies five different high mountain valleys, defining three sectors: Tres Hombres (Sextas), Izas-Sarrios, Anayet, El Portalet and "Panticosa".
 Each valley is accessible by car and a bus service, with a parking and service area at its base from where the chair lifts depart.

 Formigal-Panticosa hosted the FIS Alpine Junior World Ski Championships in 2008, held in late February.